The Moral Imperative

 “We stand together because our deepest moral traditions demand it.
 In a time when political extremists push policies of division, inequality, and abandonment, our voices must rise together to affirm the dignity, rights, and sacred worth of every human being”.

 This is a moment of stark moral choices.
 Legislation is being passed that attacks the most vulnerable among us—poor families, children, the elderly, low-wage workers, and immigrants—while lining the pockets of the wealthy and expanding the war economy.
-These are not simply bad policies.
-They are sins against the Imago Dei—the image of God in every person.

 The High Moral Stakes: Our Budget, Our Future